Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Background on outer automorphisms of free products

-\paragraph*{Trees, free splittings, free factors of $(G,\calf)$.} A \emph{$(G,\calf)$-tree} is an $\mathbb{R}$-tree $T$ equipped with a minimal $G$-action by isometries, such that every subgroup in $\calf$ fixes a point in $T$ (we recall that the $G$-action on $T$ is said to be \emph{minimal} if $T$ does not contain any proper $G$-invariant subtree).
+A \emph{$(G,\calf)$-tree} is an $\mathbb{R}$-tree $T$ equipped with a minimal $G$-action by isometries, such that every subgroup in $\calf$ fixes a point in $T$ (we recall that the $G$-action on $T$ is said to be \emph{minimal} if $T$ does not contain any proper $G$-invariant subtree).
 It is \emph{relatively free} if every subgroup of $G$ that fixes a point is $\calf$-peripheral.
+A minimal $(G,\calf)$-tree is \emph{trivial} if it is reduced to one point.
+Given a $(G,\calf)$-tree $T$ and an element $g\in G$, the \emph{translation length} of $g$ in $T$ is defined as $||g||_T=\inf_{x\in T}d(x,gx)$.
+The infimum in this definition is always achieved: one has $||g||_T=0$ if and only if $g$ fixes a point in $T$, and otherwise $g$ has an invariant axis homeomorphic to a line in $T$ on which it acts as a translation of length $||g||_T$.

 A \emph{$(G,\calf)$-free splitting} is a simplicial (non-metric) $(G,\calf)$-tree in which all edge stabilizers are trivial.
 We will always consider $(G,\calf)$-free splittings up to $G$-equivariant homeomorphisms.
 We denote by $\FS$ the countable set of all (equivariant homeomorphism classes of) $(G,\calf)$-free splittings.